DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

    - Sites and Facilities

 [5.2](#5.2) Manage identification and authentication of people, devices, and services (OSG-9 Chpt 13)
-- **Identification**: the process of a subject claiming, or professing an identity.
+- 📚**Identification**: the process of a subject claiming, or professing an identity.
 A user professes an identity with a login ID.
 The 📝combination of the login ID and the password provides authentication.
 A user account must have an account identifier (also known as a username).
+This is done by providing a user identification, email address, personal number, etc.
-- **Authentication**: verifies the subject’s identity by comparing one or more factors against a database of valid identities, such as user accounts
+- 📚**Authentication**: verifies the subject’s identity by comparing one or more factors against a database of valid identities, such as user accounts.
+Authentication is the verification or proof of the identity claim.
+This is done through the use of one or more of the three authentication factors. 📝Factor 1 is knowledge, e.g. password, passphrase, or cognitive password. 📝Factor 2 is possession, e.g. token, X.509 certificate, or mobile phone (for the receiving of an SMS (Short Message Shared)). 📝Factor 3 is biometrics, e.g. fingerprint, facial recognition, etc.
     - a core principle with authentication is that all subjects must have unique identities
     - identification and authentication occur together as a single two-step process
     - Access control systems rely on identification and authentication to provide 📝accountability.